 …from the Team of Professional at RE-MMAP We are just a click or call away. www.re-mmap.com and phone # (561-623-0241).v

-Finding the best candidate to hire is often costly and time-consuming.
+Finding the best candidate to hire is often costly and time-consuming, specially if you are starting a new business which in that case will be good for you to run a study about the business feasibility like Gas station Feasibility studies companies require before opening business.
 But, if your new hire turns into a loyal, hardworking, long-term employee, your investment may be worth every cent and minute.

 How do you find good people?
 In the past, people who were job hunting would look in the “help wanted” section of the newspaper or go from store to store filling out applications.
 Today, most people use a computer and a mouse and search the Internet for jobs.
 So if you’re not posting your openings on online job boards and industry blogs and websites, you may be missing talented candidates.
 Note: Running classified ads may still be a good way to reach out (especially to fill jobs requiring local candidates) since many local newspapers also have an online job board for posting classifieds.